 • Rest for 2-4 minutes between giant sets.

-• To determine how much work to do, count each subset as a set.
-So, our sample back workout has five sets.
-Run through it three or four times for 15-20 total sets.
+• To determine how much work to do, count each set of a giant set individually.
+So, our sample back workout has five sets (one per exercise).
+Run through this giant set three or four times for 15 or 20 total sets.

-• To maintain your focus for 40+ reps, push each exercise to failure.
+• To maintain your focus and intensity for the 40+ reps of a giant set, push each exercise to failure.
 In this way, you’ll fail every 10 or so reps.